Gaius-Augustus/BRAKER/README.md

 perl change_path_in_perl_scripts.pl "/usr/bin/env perl"
 ```

-You can check whether GeneMark-EX is installed properly by running the `check_install.bash` and/or executing examples in `GeneMark-E-tests` directory.
+You can check whether GeneMark-ES/ET/EP is installed properly by running the `check_install.bash` and/or executing examples in `GeneMark-E-tests` directory.

+ToDo: Write section about the installation of ETP+.

 #### AUGUSTUS